naturale0/naturale0.github.io/_posts/2021-02-16-LDA-5-Smooth-LDA.md

 So why would we want to make a model fully Bayesian?
 This is because of generability.
 If we use fixed point estimate for $\beta$, we get word-topic assignment that assigns probability zero to words that were not in training data.
 By giving $\beta$ a distribution, we can smooth it out to assign positive probability to all known and unknown words.
-In this perspective, it can be seen as a smoothing method.
+In this perspective, fuller Bayes method can be seen as a smoothing method for hierarchical models.